kcui/styletransfer/README.md

 * Python 3 with all dependencies (outlined in requirements.txt; run `pip install -r requirements.txt --user`)

 ### Running
 Once all requirements have been installed, run `python main.py` from the `src/` folder.
+This will run and save the resulting stylized image as a bitmap into the `src/` folder.

+If running on Google Compute Engine, first activate the virtual environment by running

+`source /home/ruizhao_zhu/.bashrc && source activate tf_gpu`

-This will run and save the resulting stylized image as a bitmap into the `src/` folder; if running on Google Compute Engine, you can download the file by clicking the settings gear in the top right corner, clicking ''Download file'', and putting the full filepath (something like `/home/<username>/styletransfer/src/<img_name>`).
+and then running `python main.py`.
+After it finishes, you can download the file by clicking the settings gear in the top right corner, clicking ''Download file'', and putting the full filepath (something like `/home/<username>/styletransfer/src/<img_name>`).